Limitless-TCG/lotp-docs/player/decklists.md

 ## Dragon Ball Super Card Game

 You can use card numbers, card names, or both.
-Leader and Z-Deck cards are automatically detected and do not need to be listed seperately.
+Leader and Z-Deck cards are automatically detected and do not need to be listed separately.

 If the tournament uses side decks, either use the dedicated side deck field, or add a new line with the words "Side Deck" below your Main/Z-deck cards, and list all the additional cards below that.